veronikakontos/OliveOil/README.md

 ![About](./public/screenshots/about.png)

-Product page show all available products to be able to purchase via contacting sellers.
+The product page show all available products to be able to purchase via contacting sellers.
 The contact click button will take you to a contact page.

 ![All Products](./public/screenshots/Screenshot%202023-03-28%20at%2012.14.04%20PM.png)